Gender: what it is and why it sucks

 It DOES NOT say that if you’re tough & aggressive, you must be male.

 Because that would be ridiculous, right?!
-Everyone’s a mixture of all sorts of qualities, we don’t need to hack our bodies just to fit the gender rules.
+Everyone’s a mixture of all sorts of qualities, we don’t need to change our bodies just to fit the gender rules.

 Here’s just a few examples of how we’re taught about our gender.